 3. Field of view too large or too small.

 The last two require physical changes to be made to the setup, but the first might be fixable by adjusting the star detection parameters at the bottom of the screen or by adjusting the exposure or gain of the camera in use.
-If the stars are too faint, try turning up the exposure, gain or digital gain.
-If hot pixels or noise are being picked up as stars, try turning up the noise reduction control.
+If the stars are too faint, try turning up the exposure, gain or star detection sensitivity.
+You could also try using the histogram stretch functionality to increase the brightness of the stars, as this will help SharpCap’s star detection.

 Once the first frame is solved, press the NEXT button to move to the next stage.